 First off I will tell you that I was last both times.
 And both times I survived.

-Last November 16th, I went trailblazing with the Alexandria Meetup Group.
+A few Novembers ago, I went trailblazing with an Alexandria Meetup Group.
 We embarked from Fort Ethan Allen Park.
 The hike was described as of moderate difficulty, with a few water crossings, and rock scrambles, and elevation changes.
 It promised a scenic overlook of the Potomac River.
 Only five and a half miles in just under two hours.

 Piece of cake.